Idleness · 1900

 Things You Might Not Know

-- •Godward (1861–1922) committed suicide at 61, leaving a note reportedly stating that 'the world is not big enough for both himself and a Picasso' — one of the most poignant documents of a classical artist feeling displaced by modernism.
+- •Godward reportedly left a suicide note stating that 'the world is not big enough for both himself and a Picasso'—one of the most poignant documents of a classical artist confronting the displacement of his tradition by modernism.

-- •He was the most dedicated follower of Lawrence Alma-Tadema, who reportedly said of Godward: 'He is better at marble than I am.'
+- •Lawrence Alma-Tadema, the dominant Victorian classical painter, reportedly said of Godward: 'He is better at marble than I am'—a remarkable compliment from the acknowledged master of painted stone.

 Influences & Legacy